Rafi Mohammed, Ph.D.

 Thought Leadership and Consulting Excellence

-Rafi is the author of The 1% Windfall: How Successful Companies Use Price to Profit and Grow (HarperCollins, March 2010), which provides a blueprint for managers to create a comprehensive pricing strategy.
-His first pricing strategy book, The Art of Pricing (Crown Business, October 2005), has been translated into seven foreign languages.
+Rafi is the author of The 1% Windfall: How Successful Companies Use Price to Profit and Grow (HarperCollins), which provides a blueprint for managers to create a comprehensive pricing strategy.
+His first pricing strategy book, The Art of Pricing (Crown Business), has been translated into seven foreign languages.
 His article on setting prices during an economic recovery titled "Ditch the Discounts" was published in the January/February 2011 print edition of the Harvard Business Review.

 Rafi's doctoral dissertation focused on bundling, one of the most popular yet least understood pricing tactics.
 He developed a new theoretical bundling model and presented the first empirical test on the profitability of bundling using data from the rock concert industry.
 This research was published in the Rand Journal of Economics, a leading academic economics journal.
 Rafi has also worked on pricing issues at the FCC during the telecommunications deregulation and Monitor Group.